labring/sealos/docs/4.0/docs/cloud/apps/terminal/use-sealos-cloud-hello-world.md

 ## Login to the sealos cloud

-https://cloud.sealos.io you can use github account to login.
+https://cloud.sealos.io you can use your github account to login.

 ## Open the cloud terminal